14 creative poster ideas for design inspirations.

 11. Get creative with collaging.

 Collaging is a great approach for poster design.
 If you have multiple images you’d like to feature in your design, using a grid layout is a graphically interesting way to showcase them.
-As seen in this example, collages can be symmetrical or more playful and asymmetrical, as found in Adobe Spark Post’s layout options.
+As seen in this example, collages can be symmetrical or more playful and asymmetrical, as found in our layout options.
 You can collage with photos, icons, or even text boxes, all depending on the aesthetic you’re going for.

 12. Create artful advertising.